sanjuro/twitter_ruby/readme.md

 Below are the instructions to checkout and build the assessment project.

-1. git clone this repo, this should create a twitte folder ->
+1. git clone this repo, this should create a twitter_ruby folder ->
     -> git clone git@github.com:sanjuro/twitter_ruby.git
 2. cd to ->  twitter_ruby
 3. run "gem install"